-It has been discussed that the use of fixed ratios to extrapolate from acute to chronic toxicity can be problematic, because some chemicals may show different modes of action under short- and long-term conditions.
-Also, data indicate that ACRs for chemical classes may be related to a chemicals log Kow value.
-That is, as log Kow decreases within a class, the ACR increases (or as log Kow increases, ACRs decrease).
-ACRs for most chemicals with lower log Kow values are expected to be roughly 10 for fish (10 being the fixed ratio for fish), but decrease to 1 as log Kow values increase to 8 or greater (Nabholz 1993).
-The steps described below for derivation of a predicted QSAR will take into account not only the application of ACRs to predict endpoints, but also the expected trends between log Kow and associated acute-to-chronic ratios.
+It has been discussed that the use of fixed ratios to extrapolate from acute to chronic toxicity can be problematic, because some chemicals may show different modes-of-action under short- and long-term conditions.
+Also, data indicate that ACRs for chemical classes may be related to a chemical's log K{ow} value.
+That is, as log K{ow} decreases within a class, the ACR increases (or as log K{ow} increases, the ACR decreases).
+ACRs for most chemicals with lower log K{ow} values are expected to be roughly 10 for fish (10 being the fixed ratio for fish), but decrease to 1 as log K{ow} values increase to ≥ 8 (Nabholz et al. 1993a).
+The steps described below for derivation of a predicted QSAR will take into account not only the application of ACRs to predict endpoints, but also the expected trends between log K{ow} and associated ACRs.

-4.3.2 Step 2: Determine the Estimated Toxicity Value from the Measured QSAR Equation

-ACRs can be applied directly to a given toxicity value to determine the corresponding acute or chronic value on a case by case basis, if measured data are available.
-ACRs can also be used to derive an endpoint specific QSAR equation within a chemical class when the corresponding empirically derived QSAR equation and ACR for that class is available.
-The corresponding measured QSAR equation must have been developed for the same species (e.g., daphnid), and must be from the same class (e.g., imidazole chemical class).
-The imidazole QSAR for D48 and DChV will be used to illustrate this QSAR development approach used in ECOSAR.
-Figure 5 presents the D48 QSAR equation as derived from the measured data for the imidazole class graphed with the neutral organics line.
+4.3.2 Step 2: Determine the Estimated Toxicity Value from the Measured QSAR Equation measured QSAR equation must have been developed for the same species (e.g., daphnid), and must be from the same class (e.g., pyrroles/diazoles chemical class).
+The pyrroles/diazoles QSAR for D48 and DChV will be used to illustrate this QSAR development approach used in ECOSAR.
+Figure 4 presents the D48 QSAR equation as derived from the measured data for the pyrroles/diazoles class graphed with the neutral organics line.